SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 blog](https://garycornell.com/2021/07/28/the-base-rate-fallacy-x-of-new-covid-cases-are-among-the-vaccinated-is-a-bs-statement/),
 about how [the base rate fallacy](https://en.wikipedia.org/wiki/Base_rate_fallacy) is tripping people up here.
-Basically, don't ignore the background rate at which something happens in favor of compelling anecdotes!
+Basically, don't ignore the background rate at which something happens in favor of compelling foreground anecdotes!

 A revised &amp; extended version of that has been published in _Slate_. <sup id="fn12a">[[12]](#fn12)</sup>  It's worth your time to read.
 In a way,